-- free capacity bytes: the lower space limit in bytes - offline time secs: the upper response time limit in seconds
+- free capacity bytes: the lower space limit in bytes - offline time secs: the upper response time limit in seconds - custom attributes (see Section 7.3.3)

 • FQDN-based filter (policy ID 1001)

 Removes OSDs from the list that do not match any of the domains in a given set.
 By default, the set of domains contains '', which indicates that no domains are removed.